Animal welfare and rights in Azerbaijan: Red Book of Azerbaijan

 Lists of rare and endangered species of wild animals in Azerbaijan are drawn up in the Red Book.
 The Red Book is an official state document.
-The first edition of the document was published in 1989, and the expectation is to republish the Book in each 10 years.
+The first edition of the document was published in 1989, and the expectation is to republish the Book every 10 years.
 The Document includes information on measures to protect rare and endangered species of animals, and spread of them throughout the country, including the Caspian Sea (lake) sector belonging to Azerbaijan.
 The Book differentiates between rare and endangered species.
 The last version of Red Book published in 2013 contains information about rare and endangered 14 mammal species, 36 bird species, 5 species of fish, 13 amphibians, and reptile species, 40 insect species.

 Organizations

 Azerbaijan Animal Rescue Center

 AARC (Azerbaijan Animal Rescue and Veterinary Care Center), the first animal protection center in Azerbaijan, has been founded by Ms. Hedieh Roshanzamir.
 The primary goal of AARC is to minimize street animals.
 The organization neutered more than 4000 animals free of charge until the end of September 2017.
 For spaying of animals and other medical purposes, AARC employs a specialized team of veterinary doctors and surgeons.
-The organization promotes the culture of animal loving and adoption, and prevents cruel and inhumane treatment against animals.
-AARC believes that animals need the care and attention of people as well as home, food, water and medical care.
+The organization promotes the culture of animal love and adoption and prevents cruel and inhumane treatment against animals.
+AARC believes that animals need the care and attention of people as well as home, food, water, and medical care.